mcneel/computeclient_py/docs/Mesh.rst

    :return: An array of mesh segments representing the split result.
    :rtype: rhino3dm.Mesh[]
+.. py:function:: Split3(thisMesh, meshes, tolerance, preprocessing, textLog, cancel, progress, multiple=False)

+   Split a mesh with a collection of meshes.

+   :param list[rhino3dm.Mesh] meshes: Meshes to split with.
+   :param float tolerance: A value for intersection tolerance. \
+      WARNING!
+Correct values are typically in the (10e-8 - 10e-4) range.An option is to use the document tolerance diminished by a few orders or magnitude.
+   :param bool preprocessing: Indicates if a preprocessing step can be executed. \
+      Some groups of meshes have distances between vertices and edges that are below the tolerance indicated.
+In this case, this parameter allows the function \
+      to improve the mesh in order to increase likelihood of intersection success.
+The mesh topology might change slightly, but not the overall shape.If meshes have no distances between vertices and edges laying below the tolerance that is indicated, this parameter will do nothing.
+   :param TextLog textLog: A text log to write onto.
+   :param CancellationToken cancel: A cancellation token.
+   :param IProgress<double> progress: A progress reporter item.
+This can be null.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of mesh parts representing the split result, or null: when no mesh intersected, or if a cancel stopped the computation.
+   :rtype: rhino3dm.Mesh[]
 .. py:function:: GetOutlines(thisMesh, plane, multiple=False)

    Constructs the outlines of a mesh projected against a plane.